Lovegiver/ReactivePipeline/src/README.md.md

 Operation is the corner stone of our model.
 It is a Functional Interface.
 Task wraps a single Operation.
 It is a class with some usefull properties.
 WorkGroup is a wrapper for a set of Tasks, but you won't use it directly.
-You will use it only if you decide to create your own
+You will use it only if you decide to create your own Optimizer.
+If you rely on the default Optimizer, the Pipeline will create WorkGroups for you.
+Finally, the Pipeline is a wrapper for a set of Tasks (and also for one or

 ### The Pipeline